mehdi-belhamiti/Asylum-Seekers-Econometrics/README.md

 ### Key Findings :
 * **Push Factor** : Political repression and lack of freedom in the origin country are strong drivers of exile.
 * **Pull Factor** : The pre-existing **diaspora network** is the most robust determinant of the chosen destination, strongly amplified by a shared common language
 * **Non-significant Factors** : Once networks and fixed effects are controlled for, geographic distance and economic wealth (GDP and HDI) do not significantly dictate the final destination.
-It was unattended because we can see in some medias that refugees come in Europe for economic reasons.
+It was unexpected because we can see in some medias that refugees come in Europe for economic reasons.

 ##  Technologies and Libraries
 * **R**